willjohnsonio/will-blog/content/posts/fear-is-not-real/fear.md

 author: 'Will Johnson'
 ---

-"Fear is not real.
+*"Fear is not real.
 The only place that fear can exist is in our thoughts of the future.
 It is a product of our imagination, causing us to fear things that do not at present and may not ever exist.
 That is near insanity.
-Do not misunderstand me, danger is very real, but fear is a choice." - Will Smith (After Earth).
+Do not misunderstand me, danger is very real, but fear is a choice." - Will Smith (After Earth)*

 While after Earth was not that quote alone has stuck with me for years.
 I don't think I will ever forget it.
 Everytime I get "scared" this qoute pops in my head every time getting stronger and louder.
 Think about every time I say "I want to start a business, write a book, speak at conference, etc" I "feel" fear but why?
 Why am I afraid of something that hasn't ever happen yet?